carlobaldassi/GaussDCA.matlab/README.md

 This software provides one main function, `gDCA(filname::String, ...)`.
 This function takes the name of a (possibly gzipped) FASTA file, and returns predicted contact ranking, in the form of a matrix with three columns.
-The first two columns containin indices `i` and `j` (with `i < j + 4`), the third one contaitns a score.
-The indices start counting from 1, and indicate pair of residue positions in the given alignment.
+The first two columns containin indices `i` and `j` (with `i < j`), the third one contaitns a score.
+The indices start counting from 1, and denote pair of residue positions in the given alignment; pairs which are separated by less than a given number of residues (by default 5) are filtered out.
 The rows of the matrix are sorted by score in descending order, such that predicted contacts should come up on top.

 The `gDCA` function takes some additional, optional keyword arguments: